packettide/bree/readme.md

 3. In Laravel4 add `'Packettide\Bree\BreeServiceProvider',` to the $providers array in app/config/app.php
 4. Then publish the package's assets - `php artisan bree:assets`

+(Optional) You may also want to add the bree:assets command to your post-update and post-install hooks in composer.
+This would look something like

+	"scripts": {
+		"pre-update-cmd": [
+			"php artisan clear-compiled"
+		],
+		"post-install-cmd": [
+			"php artisan optimize",
+			"php artisan bree:assets"
+		],
+		"post-update-cmd": [
+			"php artisan optimize",
+			"php artisan bree:assets"
+		]
+	},

 ##Usage Overview

 Bree functions by wrapping an existing Eloquent model and attaching field definitions to model attributes.